AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 We've also changed the configuration save so that it no longer cleans the `config_scopes` cache (when config cache is enabled).
 Config saving also pre-warms the config cache now, which also reduces the lock time for large configurations.
 Cleaning the config cache after saving configuration changes is still recommended.

-No action for merchants or partners is necessary because the general functionality is the same.
+No action for merchants or extension developers is necessary because the general functionality is the same.
 Only the order of generating the config cache, serializing, and encrypting (before lock instead of after) was changed.

 The following module is affected by this change: